inspec/inspec/docs-chef-io/content/inspec/troubleshooting.md

 ## Exit code 5

-You enabled mandatory profile signing and tried to execute a function with a signed profile, but the signature is either bad or InSpec couldn't find the validation key.
+You tried to execute a function with a signed profile, but the signature is either bad or InSpec couldn't find the validation key.
 For more information, see the [profile signing documentation](/inspec/signing/).

 ## Exit code 6